HamidSherz/Web-Marketing-Analysis-2019/README.md

 ![Executive Summary overview](Visuals/Executive_Summary-overview.JPG)

-- **Average Time on Page**: The overall average time on page declined to 98 seconds by Q3 2019, but tablet average time on page nearly doubled since Q4 2018, primarily due to significant improvements in Direct and Referral channels.
+- **Average Time on Page**: The overall average time on page declined to 98 seconds by Q3 2019, but **tablet average time on page nearly doubled since Q4 2018**, primarily due to significant improvements in Direct and Referral channels.
 Additionally, tablet bounce rates have declined, reflecting enhanced user engagement in these key channels.

 - **Mobile Bounce Rates**: Currently in this quarter at 26.3%, indicating that mobile users are struggling with engagement.
 Immediate action is needed to enhance mobile landing pages to improve user experience.